Why another woman’s success shouldn’t feel like your failure, and what it might be telling you about your own unmet needs

 Have you ever felt jealous of another woman’s joy… and then hated yourself for it?

-but because she dared to do something you haven’t let yourself want.
+Not because she did anything wrong, but because she dared to do something you haven’t let yourself want.

 You’re not a bad person for feeling it.